Pentagon probe finds training, command issues in Niger ambush - Journal du Cameroun

 The video describes how the convoy was forced to split up and how it was outflanked by over 100 enemy fighters.

-Officials praised the actions of the French air force, which flew Mirage jets in a low-altitude “show of force” over the jihadists.
+Officials praised the actions of the French air force, which flew Mirage jets in a low-altitude “show of force” over the jihadists, screaming overhead at the same level as treetops.

 Because the French could not tell where the US troops were on the ground, they did not engage the enemy, but the overflights caused them to retreat for cover, “likely saving the lives of the surviving members of the” US team, the summary states.

-Sergeant La David Johnson was among the four Americans killed, and the video shows he became separated from his comrades.
-His body was not found until 48 hours after the attack.
+The fourth American to die was Sergeant La David Johnson, and the video shows he became separated from his comrades.
+His body was not found until 48 hours after the attack — he had taken cover under a the branches of a large thorny tree.

-Johnson’s death was politicized when a US congresswoman accused President Donald Trump of being insensitive during a phone call with Johnson’s widow, an account she and her mother also supported while the president denied it.

 Defense Secretary Jim Mattis has issued a series of recommendations in light of the report, including better pre-deployment training.